by John Salt - Last Updated November 2024

 Tail hold is as good as a variable pitch tail rotor that we find on larger RC helicopters.
 Tail authority is almost as good.

-As you saw, brushless tail motors really are the superior/best option if you are looking at any smaller RC helicopter with a fixed pitch motorized tail rotor.
-They work well from about 120 size up to 250's or so.
+As you can see, brushless tail motors really are the superior/best option if you are looking at any smaller RC helicopter with a fixed pitch motorized tail rotor.
+They work well up to 250's or so.
 Anything much bigger than a 250-300 size machine however, I highly recommend using a proper variable pitch tail rotor.

 Fixed pitch vs. variable pitch tail rotor type likely doesn't make much sense to you right now, but it will after you are into this hobby for a while.
 If you want to understand tail rotors more, the fundamental differences & pros/cons of these two types of tail rotor design, please see my torque & yaw page.